Back to top

 Brewing Beer at Home

-The mineral content of water is a significant factor in brewing.
-Denver Water routinely tests for several mineral components in our treated water from each of Denver’s watershed sources.
+Water Quality is a significant factor in brewing.
+The pH, mineral content, and chlorine residual of brewing water can all affect beer flavors.
+Denver Water routinely tests for several water quality components in our treated water from each of Denver’s watershed sources.

 In March 2020, Denver Water raised the pH of the water it delivers to customers as part of our Lead Reduction Program.
-Water quality information in this chart was collected after the increase in pH took place.
+Water quality information in this chart was collected from treatment plant effluents in 2021.

 Most brewers find Denver’s water is well-suited for home-brewing operations.